cloudfoundry-incubator/pat/README.md

 1) Go through the "Setting up PAT to run locally" section

-2) Make sure that you have targeted a Cloud Foundry environment using the gcf tool
+2) Make sure that you have targeted a Cloud Foundry environment using the cf tool

-    gcf login
+    cf login

 ### Option 1.
 Run the source code directly
 1) Change into the top level of this project